 As she delves into Cleopatra’s reign during a summer that found her in a desert camp “under the glassy heat of the Syrian sun with a band of mercenaries,” Schiff explains that the Nile is nearly two miles farther east than it was in her time; that only the dust, the sultry sea air and Alexandria’s melting purple sunsets remain unchanged.
 This is one of the scenes she set that brought Currey & Company’s return to Vegas to mind.

 Another drew parallels with the design featured in the new showroom.
 Schiff explains that Cleopatra was not necessarily beautiful; it was her wealth and her palace that left the Romans gasping.
-To celebrate the resplendent taste of this prestigious woman, I’ve chosen some of Currey & Company’s offerings that I think would have appealed to her, many of them debuting in Vegas last week.
+To celebrate the resplendent taste of this prestigious woman, I’ve chosen some of Currey & Company’s offerings that I think would have appealed to her, many of them debuting in Vegas last week in the sultry style she embodied.

 I’m weaving together thoughts by Creative Director Cecil Adams and Andrea Combet, the West Coast Regional Sales Representative for Currey & Company, about being back in the Vegas market and these products I’ve chosen with descriptions of them below.
 “Currey & Company is thrilled to have an outpost for our west coast customers to visit in Las Vegas,” Cecil remarks.
 “It is an opportunity for those who prefer to attend this market to see our product in person and there is no substitute for that.
 Meeting new folks and sharing a bit of our southern hospitality in a new location is always an adventure.”